Wildlife of Karnataka: Nagarahole National Park

-Also known as Rajiv Gandhi (Nagarahole) National Park gets its name from the Nagara Hole (Snake River in Kannada) which runs eastwards through its centre.
+Also known as Rajiv Gandhi (Nagarahole) National Park, the park gets its name from the Nagara Hole (Snake River in Kannada) which runs eastwards through its centre.
 Nagarahole river flows through the park before it joins the Kabini river that also acts as a boundary between Nagarahole and Bandipur.
 The park covers an area of about 575 km2.
 The Wayanad Wildlife Sanctuary of Kerala adjoins to the Southeast.